 The Disassembly Method

 If you see that streaks still remain and the previous method was not effective enough, you can take apart the door.
-This method is highly unrecommended by professionals, because it’s harder to put everything back together once you’re done cleaning.
+This method is highly unrecommended by professionals because it’s harder to put everything back together once you’re done with the cleaning.
 If you still feel you can do it, read along.